 The high-energy astrophysics group at Monash University carries out observational and theoretical research into the most violent and energetic processes and objects in our universe.
-These include supernova remnants and neutron stars; pulsars and their associated wind nebulae; cosmic rays and supermassive black holes.
-We perform numerical simulations using multi-dimensional codes on supercomputer facilities, and make use of international high-energy observatories including NASA's Chandra, ESA's XMM-Newton and INTEGRAL satellites, and also the H.E.S.S.
-II TeV telescope located in Namibia.
+Our astrophysical research targets include supernova remnants and neutron stars; accretion- and rotation-powered pulsars; cosmic rays; and both stellar-mass and supermassive black holes.
+We perform numerical simulations using multi-dimensional codes on supercomputer facilities, and make use of international high-energy observatories including the XMM-Newton and INTEGRAL satellites (ESA), and NuSTAR and Chandra (NASA).

 The group consists of staff members, postdoctoral researchers and students, from the School of Physics and Astronomy and the School of Mathematical Sciences.

 We welcome intelligent and highly motivated students to study astrophysics for their PhD or as a component of their honours year.
 Details of project opportunities can be obtained from individuals listed below.
 More details of the course structure and the many benefits of an honours or PhD degree can be found on the School of Physics and Astronomy home pages.

 - Alexander Heger (Professor, School of Physics & Astronomy)

 - Alina Donea (Senior Lecturer, School of Mathematical Sciences)

 - Duncan Galloway (Senior Lecturer, School of Physics & Astronomy)

 - Jasmina Lazendic-Galloway (Lecturer, School of Physics & Astronomy)

 - Eric Thrane (Senior Lecturer, School of Physics & Astronomy)

-- Paul Lasky (Lecturer, School of Physics & Astronomy)
+- Paul Lasky (ARC Future Fellow and Lecturer, School of Physics & Astronomy)